Jonathan-Frey/L2/README.md

 # Canvas Game Engine

 A module for creating simple 2D games using object oriented programming.
-Utilizes the HTML Canvas Api for rendering.
+Utilizes the HTML Canvas API for rendering.

 Made for the in 2024 as a part of the course 1dv610 at Linnaeus University.